firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://feeds.dshield.org/block.txt).

-The last time downloaded was found to be dated: Fri Jun  5 23:24:04 UTC 2015.
+The last time downloaded was found to be dated: Sat Jun  6 03:19:16 UTC 2015.

 The ipset `dshield` has **20** entries, **5120** unique IPs.